 Dr. Putrino has a deep background in elite sports performance research, working with many high profile partners such as Red Bull High Performance, the NBA, the Brooklyn Nets and multiple partners in the English Premier League.
 He first began his work in esports performance in 2015, and has since had the privilege to work with esports partners such as Logitech, Take Two Interactive, the Brooklyn Nets, Manchester City, Red Bull High Performance and the University of Limerick Department of Physical Education and Sport Sciences.
 Along with Dr. Mathur, Dr. Putrino will spearhead Alpha’s entrance into the health and wellness sector.

 *Disclaimer: This profile is sponsored by Alpha North.
 This profile provides information which was sourced by the Investing News Network (INN) and approved by Alpha North, in order to help investors learn more about the company.
 Alpha North is a client of INN.
 The company’s campaign fees pay for INN to create and update this profile.

 INN does not provide investment advice and the information on this profile should not be considered a recommendation to buy or sell any security.
 INN does not endorse or recommend the business, products, services or securities of any company profiled.

 The information contained here is for information purposes only and is not to be construed as an offer or solicitation for the sale or purchase of securities.
 Readers should conduct their own research for all information publicly available concerning the company.
-Prior to making any investment decision, it is recommended that readers consult directly with Alpha North Esports and Entertainment and seek advice from a qualified investment advisor.
+Prior to making any investment decision, it is recommended that readers consult directly with Alpha North and seek advice from a qualified investment advisor.